semanticsean/ATAT/README.md

 The other big advantage of email is it's slow.
 As demonstrated in the @@ and !detail! shortcodes, multi-pass (multi-API-call) components can be integrated and the time it takes to run all the calls, be it minutes or even hours, is normal for email.

-**For Example, a team of three AI agents can be instructed a short story about AI easily:**
+**For Example, a team of three AI agents can be instructed to write a short story easily:**

 > Subject: Write a Story About AI using @@
 > Body: